flowerinthenight/holly/README.md

 ## Update self

-This is the main reason why I wrote this service; to rid of logging to every VM and do stuff.
+This is the main reason why I wrote this service; to rid of logging in to every VM and do stuff.

 You can use `n1` to upload a new version of this service to itself.